-Scripps cancer specialists use the latest technology and research advancements to treat many types of cancer.
+Scripps MD Anderson cancer specialists use the latest technology and research advancements to treat many types of cancer.
 Surgery, chemotherapy and radiation therapy are the most common treatment methods, and may be used alone or in combination.
 We understand that no two patients are exactly alike, and we develop personalized treatment plans based on each patient’s diagnosis and overall health.
 We encourage patients to ask questions about their treatment options at any time.

-Scripps offers several preventive screening exams to detect cancer as early as possible.
+Scripps MD Anderson offers several preventive screening exams to detect cancer as early as possible.
 Routine cancer screening tests include mammograms, colonoscopies, cervical exams, prostate exams and skin cancer screenings.
 These screenings are designed to detect cancer in its earliest stages, and sometimes even in precancerous stages.
 There are also community-based programs that may make these screenings more accessible to you.

 Cancer risks vary by age, gender, health, risk factors and family history.
 Not all cancer can be found through screenings, so talk with your physician about your personal risks and medical profile.